hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/184_christ_the_messenger.md

 In India they have the same idea of the Incarnations of God.
-One of their great Incarnations, Krishna, whose grand sermon, the Bhagavad-Gitâ, some of you might have read, says, "Though I am unborn, of changeless nature, and Lord of beings, yet subjugating My Prakriti, I come into being by My own Mâyâ.
+One of their great Incarnations, Krishna, whose grand sermon, the Bhagavad-Gitā, some of you might have read, says, "Though I am unborn, of changeless nature, and Lord of beings, yet subjugating My Prakriti, I come into being by My own Māyā.
 Whenever virtue subsides and immorality prevails, then I body Myself forth.
 For the protection of the good, for the destruction of the wicked, and for the establishment of Dharma, I come into being, in every age."
 Whenever the world goes down, the Lord